openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-layout-development-tabs.md

 # Tabs

-When a page contains abundant information, categorizing the content helps users focus on the currently displayed information and improves space utilization.
-The [Tabs](../../../API_Reference/source_zh_cn/arkui-cj/cj-navigation-switching-tabs.md) component enables quick content view switching within a single page, enhancing information retrieval efficiency while streamlining the amount of information users receive at once.
+When a page contains a large amount of information, categorizing the content helps users focus on the currently displayed information and improves space utilization.
+The [Tabs](../../../API_Reference/source_en/arkui-cj/cj-navigation-switching-tabs.md) component enables quick switching between views within a single page, enhancing information retrieval efficiency while streamlining the amount of information users receive at once.

 ## Basic Layout

 The Tabs component consists of two parts: TabContent and TabBar.
-TabContent represents the content area, while TabBar serves as the navigation tab bar.
-As shown in the diagram below, layouts vary based on navigation types, which include bottom navigation, top navigation, and sidebar navigation, with their respective navigation bars positioned at the bottom, top, or side.
+TabContent represents the content pages, while TabBar serves as the navigation tab bar.
+As shown in the diagram below, the layout varies based on navigation types, which can be categorized as bottom navigation, top navigation, or sidebar navigation, with their respective navigation bars positioned at the bottom, top, or side.

 **Figure 1** Tabs Component Layout Schematic